Leo-Brd/OC_Les_Petits_Plats/README.md

 ---

-Version de l'algorithme utilisant uniquement l'objet Array ( forEach, filter, include, some etc... ) lors du parcours de données
+Version of the algorithm using only the Array object (forEach, filter, include, some etc...) during data traversal